adammenges/vimrc/README.md

 # Personal notes

 This is my personal fork of amix's vimrc, I used it as a great starting place for my own.
-For the most part this is up on github to for easy syncing between my machines, however, feel free to use the changes for anything you'd like.
+For the most part this is up on github to for easy syncing between my machines, however, please feel free to use the changes for anything you'd like.

 Goodies added:
  * vim-rails